PascalLeMerrer/blog-source/content/post/react-native-2.md

 ## Install Superagent

-[Fetch](https://facebook.github.io/react-native/docs/network.html) is the default API in React Native for making HTTP request.
-It's still in experimental status, and I had an annoying bug with it: the request was not executed unless I tap the device screen.
+[Fetch](https://facebook.github.io/react-native/docs/network.html) is the default API in React Native for making HTTP requests.
+It's still in experimental status, so maybe that's why I had an annoying bug with it: the request was not executed unless I tap the device screen.
 So I replaced it with a more mature library, [Superagent](http://visionmedia.github.io/superagent/).

 Integrating Superagent in a ReactNative app is dead simple.
-First you download it and add it to the dependencies of the project:
+First download it and add it to the dependencies of the project:

 ```
 npm install superagent --save